photopea/UTIF.js/README.md

 * returns ArrayBuffer of binary data.
 You can use it to encode EXIF data.

 ## Dependencies
 TIFF format sometimes uses Inflate algorithm for compression (but it is quite rare).
-Right now, UTIF.js calls [Pako.js](https://github.com/nodeca/pako) for the Inflate method.
+Right now, UTIF.js calls for Inflate method in [zlib](https://nodejs.org/api/zlib.html#zlibinflatesyncbuffer-options) when running NodeJS 8.0.0 or higher otherwise  [Pako.js](https://github.com/nodeca/pako).